akerbel/whmcs-easy-addons/README.md

 New in v1.1:
 ==============
 1. Now JOIN parameters can be arrays.
-It means, now can use few similar JOINs in your query.
+It means, now you can use few similar JOINs in your query.
-2. Added ORDER and SORT parameters.
+2. ORDER and SORT parameters was added .
 If you use JOINs in your query, you must define you ORDER parameter, because 'ORDER BY' statement will use default 'id' and it will not work with JOINs.

 Fixes in v1.1:
 ==============
-1. The bug with namespaces of Exception class fixed.
+1. The bug with namespaces of Exception class was fixed.
-2. Spacebars added between pages in a paginator.
+2. Spacebars was added between pages in a paginator.